Have you ever wondered what dosage means in champagne and sparkling wine? Allow us to shed some light on this vital aspect of the winemaking process.

-Once the fermentation is complete, we begin to assess the necessity of dosage, and prepare a range of wines with sugar levels up to 10 grams per liter.
-In our history of making sparkling wines, the dosage levels have ranged from 3 to 8 grams per liter.
-However, these preferences aren't always clear cut, and we often have a fondness for the crisp, tart, and very dry wines without dosage as well.
+Once the second fermentation is complete, we carefully evaluate the need for dosage.
+We prepare a range of wines with varying sugar levels, up to 10 grams per liter.
+Throughout our winemaking history, we have bottled sparkling wines with dosages ranging from 3 to 8 grams per liter.
+However, we must admit that we also have a soft spot for crisp, tart, and bone-dry wines that don't require any additional dosage.